jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 See the descriptions below or the relevant `builtins` source file to see the default options passed to each built-in source.

+Note that setting `filetypes = {}` will enable the source for all filetypes, which isn't recommended for most sources.

 You can override `args` using `with({ args = your_args })`, but if you want to add more flags, you should use `extra_args` instead: